- Metamucil or psyllium fiber is an effective treatment for gastrointestinal problems in dogs such as constipation and diarrhea.

 In addition to increasing the size of the dog’s poop, the Psyllium fiber in Metamucil also helps to add water to the stool, ensuring it is easier to for your dog to poop.

 Psyllium has been proven in humans to be more effective than bran supplements.
-Vets trust this fiber supplement to help their patients go to the bathroom regularly.
+Vets trust this fiber supplement to help constipated dogs.

 On the opposite end of the spectrum from constipation is diarrhea.
 While constipation can be unhealthy for a dog, diarrhea issues can be even more serious.

-Metamucil works to relieve diarrhea by bulking the poop and making it less watery.
+Metamucil works to relieve and even treat diarrhea by bulking the poop and making it less watery.
 By giving more substance to the watery poop in your dog’s colon, the passage of waste will slow down.
-By bulking the poop, dogs will lose fewer nutrients and electrolytes.
+By bulking the poop through a highly digestible diet plus Metamucil, dogs will lose fewer nutrients and electrolytes.

 Prebiotics are found in both a human’s and a dog’s digestive tract.
 Prebiotics are essential for keeping good bacteria growing and thriving so bad bacteria is kept at bay.